david-drew/OpenVINO-Samples/DL_Streamer/GStreamer_Audio_Analytics_Tutorial.md

 This tutorial provides four exercises:

-1. Build an Audio analytics pipeline with the GStreamer* gst-launch tool and GStreamer Audio Analytics (GAA) plug-in.
+1. Build a video analytics pipeline with the GStreamer* gst-launch tool and GStreamer Video Analytics (GVA) plug-in.
-2. Run an Audio Classification pipeline.
+2. Run an audio classification pipeline.
 3. Publish the inference results to a `.json` file.
 3. Put together a custom pipeline using multiple models for a threat detection scenario.